Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Different Method Demo Tutorial.md

 - Definition ($D_{50}$): 45.63 %
 - Centre Time ($T_{s}$): 85.33 ms

-The result file is a pickle file called resultsFDM.pkl.
+The result file is a pickle file called _resultsFDM.pkl_.
 All the results are included in this file.